brain-research/long-term-video-prediction-without-supervision/README.md

 # Hierarchical Long-term Video Prediction without Supervision

-This is the implementation of [Hierarchical Long-term Video Prediction without Supervision]().
+This is the implementation of [Hierarchical Long-term Video Prediction without Supervision](http://web.eecs.umich.edu/~honglak/icml2018-unsupHierarchicalVideoPred.pdf), to be published in ICML 2018.

 It can predict future frames in a video given the first few frames as context and optionally the agent's action.